NanoRes/Owner-Governed-Asset-Ledger/README.md

    The script derives the config and mint-authority PDAs, submits the transaction, and prints the resulting addresses and signature.
-Archive this output for your project’s records.【F:owner-governed-asset-ledger/scripts/initialize.js†L37-L153】
+Archive this output for your project’s records.
 4. **Store the derived addresses** in your configuration management system (for Unity projects, update `Solana_Configuration.asset`).
-This prevents future clients from drifting to the wrong namespace.【F:docs/ogal-protocol/ogal-shared-deployment-guide.md†L185-L207】
+This prevents future clients from drifting to the wrong namespace.

-If you need to migrate to a new namespace later, use the `migrate-namespace` helper or the Unity transaction sender equivalents to clone the configuration safely.【F:docs/ogal-protocol/ogal-shared-deployment-guide.md†L165-L215】
+If you need to migrate to a new namespace later, use the `migrate-namespace` helper or the Unity transaction sender equivalents to clone the configuration safely.

 ---